-The first thing I always hear about Turkish delights is how beautiful and captivating they look.
+The first thing I always hear about this Turkish sweet treat is how beautiful and captivating it looks.
 The next thing I’d hear is how delicious they are.
 I’ve seen people who can’t stop gushing about this gorgeous, chewy, and luscious treat.

 The most common flavor you’ll find in these soft, gel-like treats is rose water, which gives the treat a subtle, delicate, and unique floral flavor.
-Some other varieties include bergamot orange, mastic, or lemon.
+Some other varieties of this signature Turkish food include bergamot orange, mastic, or lemon.

 Best Middle Eastern Desserts Make The Best Dessert Time